healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 ## Create an SSL Certificate

+Before creating an SSL certificate you must have a domain set up that you want to use.

-For this step you will need to fork the Repo that can be found at this url https://github.com/RobStallion/azure_deployment_test
+For this step you will need to fork the repo that can be found at this url https://github.com/RobStallion/azure_deployment_test

-Clone that repo to your local machine with
+Clone your forked repo to your local machine with
 ```
 git clone https://github.com/"your organisation name"/azure_deployment_test.git
 ```